Ian0526/NetworkingReworked/README.md

 - I implemented a **soft sync** system that gradually reconciles the object's state back to the host after a throw or release, preventing sudden snapping or janky corrections.
 - A **passive sync system** checks cached network data (`PhotonStreamCache`) and interpolates remote object states only when the item is unheld and not being interacted with.
 - For edge cases like **carts** and **doors**, I detect object containment and override physics behavior manually to ensure smooth, glitch-free motion on both the client and the host.

 ---

-### 🚀 The Result

-- **Zero-lag local interactions**
-- **Fluid object control**
-- **No more physics stutter or ownership delays**

-Multiplayer now *feels* like singleplayer—with full prediction, correction, and syncing systems that make REPO actually playable with friends.

-## Installation

-1. Install [BepInEx](https://github.com/BepInEx/BepInEx/releases) into your REPO folder.
-2. Drop this mod’s `.dll` into `BepInEx/plugins`.
-3. Launch REPO and join any multiplayer game.

-Only **you** need the mod.
-It works even if the host is completely unmodded.

----

-## Known Quirks

-- Grabbing the same object at the same time as another player might cause ownership to bounce briefly
-- Some rare scripted objects (like quest items or special valuables) might behave oddly.
-Let me know if you find any
-- Doors still rely on host assumptions, had issues with desync but I'll post an update when I have time
-- The system uses a passive resync, dropping objects/throwing objects might show a brief jitter to re-align with the host's expectations

----